EASTER

 green

-mud extracted from the Dead Sea
+mud obtained from the Dead Sea

 clays